-Ordered, That the Clerk do go down to the House of Commons and acquaint that House that the Senate have passed this Bill without any amendment.
+Ordered, That the Clerk do go down to the House of Commons and sequaint that House that the Senate have passed this Bill without any amendment.

-Pursuant to the Order of the Day the Bill intituled, "An Act to incorporate "Dates' Patent Steel Company, Limited," was read a second time.

-On motion of the Honorable Mr. Dickson, seconded by the Honorable Mr. Benson, it was
+Pursuant to the Order of the Day the Bill intituled "An Act to incorporate "Date's Patent Steel Company, (Limited,)" was read a second time.
+On motion of the Honorable Mr. Dickson, seconded by the Honorable Mr. Benson,

-Ordered, That the said Bill be referred to the Committee on Standing Orders and Private Bills.
+Ordered, That the said Bill be referred to the Committee on Standing Orders, and Private Bills.

-Pursuant to the Order of the Day the Bill intituled "An Act to amend the Act incorporating the River St. Clair Railway Bridge and Tunnel Company" was read a
+Pursuant to the Order of the Day the Bill intituled "An Act to amend the Act incorporating the River St. Clair Railway Bridge and Tunnel Company" was read a second time.

-On motion of the Honorable Mr. Dickson, seconded by the Honorable Mr Locke, it
+On motion of the Honorable Mr. Dickson, seconded by the Honorable Mr Locks, it